-Independence celebrations are important on the island and it has become a tradition that all roundabouts are decorated in blue, yellow and black, the colours of the Barbadian national flag.
-At night, these roundabouts light up the streets and are a wonderful symbol of pride and Independence for the month of November.
+Independence celebrations are important on the island, and it has become a tradition that all roundabouts are decorated in blue, yellow, and black, the colors of the Barbadian national flag.
+At night, these roundabouts light up the streets and are a beautiful symbol of pride and Independence for November.

 On actual Independence Day, there is a parade through the streets and various celebrations island-wide.

-— There were originally 400 standpipes installed across the island.
+— There were initially been 400 standpipes installed across the island.

 Upon the introduction of piped water in Barbados in 1861, 400 standpipes (or ‘standard pipes’) were installed.

 Traditionally, the standpipe was very much a focal point in Barbadian village life.